How to become a DevOps Engineer in 2024

 IaC can be seen as a superior form of automation for a DevOps engineer.
 IaC tools like Terraform and Amazon Cloud CDK allow the operations team to set up and manage infrastructure by simply changing a configuration file.
 This makes it easier to manage and scale the application.

-So, how do you learn these essential skills?
-In what sequence do you acquire these skills?
-The following section presents a complete roadmap on how you can learn these skills and become a DevOps engineer.
+The following section presents a complete DevOps roadmap on how you can learn these skills and become a DevOps engineer.

-How to become a DevOps Engineer
+How to become a DevOps engineer: the DevOps roadmap

 The internet is full of resources for learning DevOps and DevOps tools.
 Many of these guides lack structure and organization, resulting in a dilemma of where to start.
-To help beginners learn DevOps in a structured manner, roadmap.sh has a beginner-friendly DevOps roadmap.

 Step 1: Learn a programming language

 Programming language is essential to a DevOps engineer.
 I recommend you start with either Python or Go.
-Python is a popular programming language that is easier to learn and used in various projects involving backend development, writing machine learning algorithms, automating everyday tasks, etc.
+Python is a popular language that is easier to learn and used in various projects involving backend development, writing machine learning algorithms, automating everyday tasks, etc.

-Automate the Boring Stuff with Python is an excellent resource for learning Python and basic programming concepts.
-It will also come in handy when building automation tools.
-To demonstrate your understanding of Python, you can create a web scraper that extracts a list of hotels, their address, prices, reviews, and locations from a site like booking.com.
+To demonstrate your understanding of Python, you can create a web scraper (or other coding projects) that extracts a list of hotels, their address, prices, reviews, and locations from a site like booking.com.

 Step 2: Get comfortable with Linux and the terminal